cawfree/react-native-unibubbles/README.md

 # react-native-unibubbles
-The animated floating header for Uni.
+The animated floating header for [**Uni**](https://getuni.app).
 It's a way to use a config object to declare a group of nested floating animations which can be interrupted asynchronously.

 ## 🚀 Getting Started